MCamp859/hello-world/ITM-README.md

 -   One of the following processors:

-    - 6th to 12th Generation Intel® Core™ processors with Iris® Pro graphics or Intel® HD Graphics
+    - 6th to 12th Generation Intel® Core™ processors with Iris® Pro Graphics or Intel® HD Graphics

 -   At least 32 GB RAM.